cbeams/spring-framework-2.5.x/readme.txt

 Caucho's Hessian & Burlap 2.1/3.0, JAX-RPC 1.1, Quartz 1.5/1.6, EHCache 1.2, JSTL 1.0/1.1, Velocity 1.5,
 FreeMarker 2.3, JasperReports 1.3, Commons FileUpload 1.2, JSF 1.1/1.2, Struts 1.2/1.3, Tiles 2.0, etc.

+Basic release contents (~5 MB):
+* "dist" contains the Spring binary jar files

-Basic release contents (~10 MB):
+Basic release contents (~32 MB):
-* "dist" contains the Spring distribution jar files, as well as a zip of all Java source files
+* "dist" contains the Spring binary jar files, as well as corresponding source jars
-* "docs" contains the Spring reference documentation as a PDF file
+* "docs" contains the Spring reference documentation in PDF and HTML format, as well as the complete API javadocs

-Contents of the "-with-dependencies" distribution (~70 MB):
+Contents of the "-with-dependencies" distribution (~71 MB):
-* "dist" contains the Spring distribution jar files, as well as a zip of all Java source files
+* "dist" contains the Spring binary jar files, as well as corresponding source jars
 * "docs" contains the Spring reference documentation in PDF and HTML format, as well as the complete API javadocs
 * "lib" contains all third-party libraries needed for building the framework and/or running the samples
 * "src" contains the general Java source files for the framework